Irma (supermarket): New owners and Børge Olsen (1943–1979)

 None of Schepler's heirs wanted to take over the company and it was therefore sold to a consortium of four egg wholesalers.
 The name of the stores were changed to Irma in 1943 and the Irma girl was adopted as its new logo.

 Børge Olsen joined the company as assistant director in 1946 and became managing director in 1951.
 He converted the chain into a modern supermarket chain, introducing many new initiatives such as self-service and price and date labelling.
 The first self-service store opened in Nykøbing Falster in 1950.
 The chain was sold to Privatbanken, Odense Ægforretning, and Gutenberghus.
 Børge Olsen, who became known as Irma-Olsen, was managing director until 1979.

 FDB's crisis years (1980–1993)

-FDB acquired Irma for DKK 300 million in 1982.
+FDB (today Coop amba) acquired Irma for DKK 300 million in 1982.
 FDB unsuccessfully attempted to expand the chain geographically with the opening of three stores in Odense and they closed again in the late 1980s.

 The 1980s were crisis years for the Irma chain.
 Many stores closed and associated activities were sold off.
 Irma Kantineservice, a food service company with 200 employees, was sold to ISS in 1987, a softdrink factory and Dansk Ægcentral was sold in 1988, the dairy Kongstedlund was sold to MD Foods and Irma's wine bottling plant was sold to Danica in 1990.

+Turn-around and new growth (1994-present)

 In 1993, FDB announced its intention to close the chain.
 30 Irma stores were converted to SuperBrugsen stores, 23 were converted to Fakta stores and the remaining 66 stores were put up for sale.

-Turn-around and new growth (1994-present)

 The media attention better economic times boosted the sale and the plans to close the chain were therefore cancelled.
 Jørgen Pedersen was appointed to CEO in 1994 and was succeeded by Alfred Josefsen in 1999.

 Irma's headquarters moved from Rødovre to Coop D's headquarters in Albertslund.
 Alfred Josefsen was succeeded by Jesper Uggerhøj on 1 October 2012.

 Stores

-Irma operates stores under two formats: supermarkets and Irma City's convenience stores.
-It also operates Irma Online internet shopping services.
+Before 2023, Irma operated stores under two formats: supermarkets and Irma City's convenience stores.
+It also operated Irma Online internet shopping services.
+Their flagship store in Axelborg opened on 22 August 2015.

-Supermarkets

-Irma operates a total of some 65 supermarkets of which the majority is located in Copenhagen.
+Irma operated a total of some 65 supermarkets of which the majority is located in Copenhagen.
 The chain is also represented in Gilleleje, Hillerød, Humlebæk, Køge and Nykøbing Sjælland.

-Irma City

 Irma opened the first Irma City convenience stores in 2001 and now operates at total of four stores in central locations of Inner Copenhagen.
 They are located at Vesterbros Torv (Vesterbrogade 46) in Vesterbro, Østerbrogade 110 in Østerbro and Nørrebrogade 3 and Nørrebros Runddel (Nørrebrogade 124) in Nørrebro.
 A fifth Irma City on Falkonér Allé in Frederiksberg closed in 2010.

-Axelborg flagship store

-On 22 August 2015, Irma opened a flagship store in the Axelborg.